nsawatz/aws-resume/README.md

 * [Invalidate AWS CloudFront action](https://github.com/marketplace/actions/invalidate-aws-cloudfront): This invalidates the CloudFront cache, ensuring that all new updates are immediately available on the CDN.

 With this setup, any changes pushed to the repository automatically deploy to my hosted website, streamlining the update process.

+## Infrastructure as Code (IAC)

+After setting up the frontend and backend infrastructure, manually creating and deleting these resources each time we need to deploy can be tedious and inefficient.
+To streamline this process, we can use Infrastructure as Code (IaC) to define and manage infrastructure through code.

+For this, I used Terraform, an IaC tool, to write code that automates the creation and deletion of the resume website's infrastructure with simple commands.
+This approach makes deployment more efficient, scalable, and repeatable.